 What makes a successful burning beeswax candle?

-Not only the type and quality of beeswax, but also the type and size of the wicking used, how the candle is made and lastly, how the candle is cared for while it’s burning, will determine how successful a candle will burn.
+Not only the quality of beeswax, but also the type and size of the wicking used, how the candle is made and how the candle is cared for while it’s burning, will determine how successful a candle will burn.

 When a candle burns it is vaporized wax that is actually burning.
 The solid wax first has to be melted by the heat of the flame and through the capillarity action of the wicking, be drawn up to the combustion zone where the wax is vaporized and then burned.